qossmic/deptrac/README.md

 ```

 This will create an executable file `debtrac.phar` file in the current directory.
-In order to use deptract globally on your system, feel free to add it to your PATH (i.e. `/usr/local/bin`)
+In order to use deptract globally on your system, feel free to add it to your PATH (i.e. `/usr/local/bin`).

+## Contribute

+Deptrac is in a very early state